·

 Class Q:

-John Holmes operates a clothes wholesale distribution business.
-Competition is strong, and pricing
+Holmes operates a clothes wholesale distribution business.
+Competition is

-is keen.
-Rising costs of distribution, however, are a constant problem, and all rival distributors
+keen.
+Rising costs of distribution, however, are a constant problem, and all

 Question:

-How can John try to minimise price rises in the face of strong competition and at the same time
+can John try to minimise price rises in the face of strong competition and at

 Lecture-Roleplay demonstrations-Group work